 With rapid access to subglacial bedrock, we can address key problems such as the vulnerability of the West Antarctic and Greenland Ice Sheets to future climate warming, Pliocene ice-sheet collapse, and the onset of continental glaciation in Antarctica.
 Potential targets to address the interglacial extent of West Antarctic glaciation include Mt.
 Resnik, a subglacial peak which rises to within 330 m of the surface near the WAIS divide (e.g. Morse et al., 2002), and the subglacial roots of nunataks (rocks emerging above the ice) in the Pine Island and Weddell Sea catchments, and a variety of sites in Greenland.
 Data from beneath high-altitude domes and plateaus in the Transantarctic Mountains could shed new light on the longrunning debate over ice-sheet collapse in the Pliocene (e.g. Webb et al., 1984; Denton et al., 1993).
-Eventually, measurements of long-lived radionuclides such as 53 Mn (t{1/2} = 3.7 Myr) and 129 I (16.7 Myr) paired with stable 3He and 21Ne could even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.
+Eventually, measurements of long-lived radionuclides such as 53 Mn ($t{1/2}$ = 3.7 Myr) and 129I (16.7 Myr) paired with stable 3He and 21Ne could even provide constraints on the early Neogene onset of Antarctic glaciation, targeting samples from the subglacial Gamburtsev Mountains.

-Understanding present and past behaviors of glaciers and ice sheets is essential for predictions of future changes in sea level.
-Improving reliability of risk assessments of future behavior of ice sheets and their components requires access holes to enable basic measurements of: (i) physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical processes at grounding lines and grounding zones of fast-moving ice streams and outlet and tidewater glaciers; (iii) ice/oceans interactions at grounding lines.
+Understanding present and past behaviors of glaciers and ice sheets is essential for improving predictions of future behavior of ice sheets and sea level.
+Improved understanding requires access holes to enable fundamental measurements of: (i) physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical properties of the ice that affect ice flow and folding, (iii) physical processes at grounding lines and grounding zones of fast-moving ice streams and outlet and tidewater glaciers; (iv) ice/oceans interactions at grounding lines.
 Past responses of glaciers and ice sheets to climate and sea level change also offer clues to future possible responses.
 Depth profiles of age and temperature from ice cores can be used to reconstruct past thickness and extent of ice sheets as well as climate.
-Intermediate depth (~1,000 m) cores at targeted coastal domes are needed to constrain extent and timing of deglaciation.
+Intermediate depth (~1,000 m) cores at targeted coastal domes are needed to constrain the extent and timing of deglaciation.